Johan Grimonprez: Maybe the Sky is Really Green, and We're Just Colourblind: On Zapping, Close Encounters and the Commercial Break

 This ongoing curated video-library/vlogging installation is a project on the history of the remote control and zapping in relation to the commercial break and how zapping and channel surfing were installed as a new way to relate to the world in the 80s.
 While Walter Benjamin and Sergei Eisenstein defined montage as a revolutionary tool for social analysis, MTV and CNN have surpassed this.
 Grimonprez said: "I saw what CNN did with war footage and then all these commercials spliced in between.
 I thought of the zapping as the ultimate form of poetry.
 It's a visual poem."
 The project continues as, according to Grimonprez, zapping became useless after 9/11 as all channels were beaming the very same images of the collapsing "Towering Infernos", over and over again.
 No longer did the media have to keep up with reality, but rather reality was now keeping up with the media.
 No longer happy innocent consumers of a bygone TV era, we are said to have become both avid consumers of fear and the protagonists of an increasing ubiquity of systems of surveillance.

+On Radical Ecology and Tender Gardening

+On Radical Ecology, commissioned by the Flemish Government Architect, approaches the themes of ecology and sustainability from a broader, social angle.
+This vlog aims merely at being a tool for a variety of interested parties, who are increasingly challenged by ecological questions.